How can luxury work hand in hand with sustainability, in the hospitality industry?

 How are you and your partners coping with the COVID-19 crisis?
 Are there any businesses within the RARE Community that are exceptionally innovative or courageous in how they are dealing with the current situation?

 For our community, it has been a matter of survival and balance.
-Each and every hotel from the beginning of the disruption has re-focussed on the ‘earth-centeredness’ of their operations.
+Every hotel from the beginning of the disruption has re-focussed on the ‘earth-centeredness’ of its operations.
 A natural outcome for the RARE Hotels will be their almost instinctive approach to their hotels – small size, remote locations, owner-controlled, and generous land to room ratios.

 Another key aspect is how they have been unified in their approach to the crisis where their staff is concerned, to keep them healthy, safe, and also in the centre of all their decisions, so that their families are provided for.

 One of our partners, Assam Bengal Navigation who runs river cruises on two of India’s mighty rivers, set out the right spirit which resonates with me and all our partners – ‘when fishermen cannot go out to fish, they sit back and mend their nets’.
 This has been a significant thought and action for the community, which has looked for various ways to work through the crisis.
 Be it skills training for the team or upgrades to their properties.

 Another key aspect which I am proud of is looking for gentler options for sanitation and hygiene, as Marcus Cotton of Tiger Mountain put it outright in the beginning – for a virus that can be prevented with soap and water, we have to be conscious not to let paranoia set in and every solution has to think about the impact to the environment first.